dnh-ee/api-cheat-sheet/README.md

     * GET - read a resource or collection.
     * DELETE - remove a resource or collection.

-1. Use HTTP status codes to be meaningful.
+1. Use HTTP status codes to be meaningful.[^http-status-code]
+    * Success -
-    * 200 - Success.
+       * 200 - Request processing completed successfully.
+Do not use for failures.
        * 201 - Created.
 Returned on successful creation of a new resource.
 Include a 'Location' header with a link to the newly-created resource.
+    * Client-responsible failures -
        * 400 - Bad request.
-Data issues such as invalid JSON, etc.
+Either
+          * Badly structured request (does not conform to schema)
+          * Invalid request data within well-structured request
+       * Not Found
           * 404 - Not found.
-Resource not found on GET.
+Resource may be available at a future date
+          * 410 - Gone.
+Resource permanently deleted and will not return (**cacheable**)
+    * Inconsistent client and service state -
        * 409 - Conflict.
-Duplicate data or invalid data state would occur.
+Duplicates existing data record, violates some unique key constraint, or is otherwise incompatible with existing service state.
+    * Service Error -
+       * 500 - either a `Logical Failure` or `Unexpected Error` encountered in the service state during processing
+    * Upstream Dependency Error -
+       * 502 - Error received from upstream system.
+May be 4xx or 5xx response or 2xx with invalid data
+       * 504 - Upstream dependency unavailable

 1. Use ISO 8601 timepoint formats for dates in representations.